navcoin/navcoin-core/doc/build-osx.md

     cd navcoin-core
     ```

 2. Build navcoin-core:

     These instructions will configure and build the headless navcoin binaries as well as the GUI (if Qt is found).
     You can disable the GUI build by passing `--without-gui` to configure.

     For an explanation on the `./configure` command and how it might be out of date see [README.md](README.md)

     ```bash
     ./autogen.sh
-    ./configure --prefix=`pwd`/depends/x86_64-apple-darwin17.6.0 # This command may be out of date
+    ./configure --prefix=`pwd`/depends/x86_64-apple-darwin17.6.0 # This command may be out of date due to OS updates make
-    make
     ```

 3. It is recommended to build and run the unit tests:

     ```bash
     make check
     ```

 4. You can also create a .dmg that contains the .app bundle (optional):

     ```bash
     make deploy